-Make Math Visual
+Make Math As A Language Visual

 Mathematicians didn’t start with symbols like 1, 2, and 3.
 Instead, they began with observations.
 They saw that if you had three bricks, you have one more than if you had two.
 It was only later that they figured out that they could represent the real world on parchment.

 Making maths visual, therefore, can be a great way to teach elementary concepts.
 Show your kid a selection of blocks and then get them to perform calculations.
 They’ll soon get the hang of it.
 Later, once they’ve understood the basics, try combining it with symbols.
 This is especially great for children with autism who think in pictures.

-Make Math Relevant
+Make Math As A Language Relevant

 For some kids, math is just fun for the sake of it, like a crossword.
 But for others, they can struggle to see the benefit.
 And when that happens, their motivation to learn about the subject goes out of the window.
 If you have a math phobic child who feels incompetent then math is the last thing they want to learn.

 Never Teach A Child To Memorize Formulas

 Rewarding progress is a tricky business when you’re homeschooling.
 You don’t want candy to be the go-to choice.
 Rewarding progress is a cornerstone of ABA therapy but it can be used in other places as well.